Sharpmancer/CleanTetris/README.md

 A Tetris implementation built to demonstrate **Domain-Driven Design (DDD)** and **layered architecture** principles in Unity/C#.

-This project is not about gameplay complexity — it’s a **code example** showcasing how to structure even a simple game using clear boundaries, dependency inversion, and testable domain logic.
+The goal of this project is to capture the essence of these architectural ideas and test their **practicality and synergy** in a small but complete system.
+An ideal project of this type should achieve the following qualities:

+- **Ease of mental mapping** — no guesswork about where to find or place functionality.
+  *(Example: Features → Playfield → App → Api → OnRowsCleared event)*

+- **Streamlined dependency structure** — only the Application layer can depend on other features;
+  Domain is always isolated, and Infrastructure / Composition remain self-contained within each feature.

+- **Smooth iteration** — features, algorithms, or rules can be swapped via the Composition layer
+  without ever modifying any business logic. *(Example: `PureRandom` and `BagOf7` shape-spawn strategies are injected interchangeably based on a `SpawnAlgorithm` enum value in the Composition layer)*

 ---

 ## ⚙️ Key Design Principles

-- **Dependency Inversion:** inner layers never depend on the outer ones
-  (`Domain ← Application ← Infrastructure ← Composition`).
+- **Dependency Rule:** Source code dependencies always point inward `Domain ← Application ← Infrastructure ← Composition`.
+  Business logic never depends on implementation details or engine code.

+- **Dependency Inversion:** High-level policies (Domain/App) define interfaces; low-level layers (Infrastructure) implement them.
+  Both depend on abstractions, ensuring isolation and easy substitution.

-- **Explicit Boundaries:** each layer communicates only through dedicated interfaces and DTOs — internal types and state remain encapsulated.
+- **Explicit Boundaries:** Each layer communicates only through its public API; all other types remain internal to the assembly.

+- **Acyclic Dependencies (DAG):** Every feature-layer combination is isolated by its own `.asmdef` to guarantee no circular references.

-- **Reactive Event Flow:** Domain raises events → Application dispatches → Presentation updates.
+- **Reactive Event Flow:** Domain raises events → Application dispatches them → Presentation updates/other features react to changes.

-- **Dependency Injection:** all dependencies are resolved in Composition via hierarchically organized contexts, ensuring clear ownership and lifetimes.
+- **Dependency Injection:** All dependencies are resolved in the Composition layer via hierarchical contexts, ensuring clear ownership and lifetimes.

-- **Vertical + Horizontal Slicing:** the project is divided vertically by independent features and horizontally by architectural layers, separating engine and business logic concerns.
+- **Vertical + Horizontal Slicing:** The project is organized vertically by **features** and horizontally by **layers**, separating game systems from each other and engine integration from domain logic respectively.

-- **Shared Kernel & Reusability:** common, game-agnostic mechanisms (e.g., bitmasks, di) are extracted into standalone libraries following SoC and reusability reasons.
+- **Shared Kernel & Reusability:** Game-agnostic subsystems (e.g., Bitmask, DI, Core abstractions) live in independent libraries following SoC and reuse principles.

----

 ## 🏗️ Layers

 ### Domain
-- Defines the **core feature model**, incapsulating its data structures, behaviour and state.
+- Defines the **core feature model**, encapsulating its data structures, behaviour and state.
 - Exposes **interfaces** for application layer to interact with.
 - Pure C#, engine-agnostic.